Glossary

 - Projection: a linear transformation from a vector space to itself.

-- Projection mapping: the process of projecting an image.
+- Projection mapping: the process of projecting an image onto a surface.

 - Projection matrix: a transformation matrix that applies a projection.